connectrpc/connect-es/packages/connect-node/README.md

 console.log(sentence) // you said: I feel happy.
 ```

 A client for the web browser actually looks identical to this example - it would
-simply use `createConnectTransport` from `@bufbuild/connect-web` instead.
+simply use `createConnectTransport` from [@bufbuild/connect-web](https://www.npmjs.com/package/@bufbuild/connect-web)
+instead.

 ## Getting started

-To get started, head over to the [docs](https://connect.build/docs/node/getting-started)
+To get started with Connect, head over to the [docs](https://connect.build/docs/node/getting-started)
-for a tutorial, or take a look at [our example](https://github.com/bufbuild/connect-web/tree/main/packages/example).
+for a tutorial, or take a look at [our example](https://github.com/bufbuild/connect-es/tree/main/packages/example).